robertluwang/techblog/2024-04-22-build-k8s-cluster-on-hyperv.md

 ## About Me

 Hey!
-I am Robert Wang, work@Ericsson, live in Montreal, QC, CA.
+I am Robert Wang, live in Montreal.

 More simple and more efficient.